ConPaaS-team/conpaas/README.txt

 - One service dedicated to MapReduce.

-- One service dedicate to Task Farming.
+- One service dedicated to Task Farming.

+- One service dedicated to functional testing of web applications.

 - More services are currently being developed.
 They will be released as soon as they are reasonably well tested and integrated with the